 Here’s a more complete list of benefits:

-- Earn 30,000 bonus miles after you use your new Card to make $1,000 in purchases within your first 3 months.
+- Get 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months.

 - Check your first bag free on every Delta flight – that’s a savings of up to $200 per round trip for a family of four.